MicrosoftDocs/msteams-docs/msteams-platform/bots/Universal-bot-action-model/Work-with-universal-bot-action-model.md

 # Work with universal bot action model

 A universal bot action model is implemented using the existing bot builder SDK.
-Developers can reuse their code.
-The main difference is they can only use `adaptiveCard/action` invoke activities for their bots to be universal.
+You can reuse your code.
+The main difference is that you can only use `adaptiveCard/action` invoke activities for your bots to be universal.

 To work with universal bot action model and implement the `Action.Execute` model, follow these steps: